 Said Hokstad who came up to the Fred Hall show in Long Beach, “I have many fires to put out and one of ‘them is L.A.
 Harbor.
 I’m not sure how they might react.
 They might not be as nice about it as Long Beach,” said Hokstad.

-Pat McDonell is editor of WON and directs three saltwater jackpot tournaments in Catalina, San Diego and Cabo.
-Reach him at email@example.com.
+Pat McDonell is editor of WON and director of four jackpot events in Catalina, Cabo, San Diego and La Paz.
+He can be reached at email@example.com